nizardrou/Variant-Detection-and-Annotation-workshop/README.md

     -dbsnp p1.snpEff.clinvar.g.vcf \
     > p1.snpEff.clinvar.dbsnp.g.vcf
 ```

+Add the appropriate flag so that SnpEff adds a "loss of function" track to our annotations (instead of **WE WANT TO HAVE A LOSS OF FUNCTION TRACK HERE**).

 SnpEff will assess the impact of the variants in our data.
 It will look at the changes caused by the short variants (SNPs and Indel) and predict the effect at the amino acid level and how the codons change.
 Similar to other tools, it needs a database for the organism/genome version in question, which we have already download and supplied beforehand.
 Have a look at the snpEff software page to understand how to set it up for your own particular case.
 SnpEff will produce another GVCF with the annotations now included, and you can certainly bgzip and index this file (although we are not doing that here).